 Daily permits can be purchased from any of the 16 parking permit dispensers located around campus.
-Weekday permits are \$6 per day and \$3.00 for the weekend.
+Weekday permits are \$6 per day and \$3 for the weekend.
 Semester and Academic Year permits include general, residential, and motorcycle permit options.
 All long-term permits are available online for purchase on the Parking and Transportation Services website, if needed.
-Once purchased students may print a temporary parking permit to display until they pick up their permit from the Information Center 1 Kiosk (on University Parkway) during operating hours, which are Monday through Friday 8am to 5pm.
+Once purchased students may print a temporary parking permit to display until they receive the permit in the mail.
+Please note that Resident/Housing permits are note mailed out and must be picked up from the Information Center Kiosk on Coyote Drive